Cur10s1tyByt3/Pulsar-Plugins/README.md

 ### 🔄 Updating to the Latest Pulsar.Common

-To update your local copy to the newest version from the Poopsar repository:
+To update your local copy to the newest version from the PulsarV2 repository:

 ```bash
 git submodule update --remote --merge